beechfuzz/e2guardian-docker/README.md

 `/container/path` is the path inside of the container that will be made available to the local host.

-In this container, you really only need the /app/config volume.
+In this container, you really only need the `/app/config` volume.
+This is the location for all of the E2Guardian configuration files and lists.
+Enabling this volume will allow you to make configuration changes without having to create a shell directly

 ### UID/GID
 From [linuxserver.io](https://github.com/linuxserver/docker-nzbget#user--group-identifiers):